Which place is cheaper, Winston-Salem or Charlotte?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Charlotte is $153, while the average daily cost in Winston-Salem is $120.
+The average daily cost (per person) in Charlotte is $191, while the average daily cost in Winston-Salem is $150.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Charlotte and Winston-Salem in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Charlotte and Winston-Salem in more detail.

 Here are some examples of typical meal expenses from previous travelers to Charlotte: